UPDATE: This article was originally published May 17, 2019.

 If we’re going to talk about Charles Manson, we’ve also got to talk about the Manson family members he had with him on the nights of August 8 and 9, 1969 and how they participated in the two-night killing spree as well.
-As we near the 50th anniversary of these crimes, there’s a brand new movie about Charles Manson, Charlie Says.
-But what’s different about this film from all the other Manson movies and documentaries is that Charlie Says actually focuses on the Manson girls in his family.
+As we near the 50th anniversary of these crimes, Quentin Tarantino's new movie Once Upon A Time In...
+Hollywood fictionalizes the Manson family.
+But what’s different about Tarantino's film from all the other Manson movies and documentaries is that it actually spends less time on Manson himself, and more on the Manson girls and, specifically, one character named Pussycat, who appears to be inspired by a real Manson follower.

 It’s horrible enough to think about one person killing multiple people, but it’s even worse to think about a family of killers – and many members of Manson’s family were women.

 Though Manson died in 2017 (while serving a life sentence for his crimes), many of the Manson girls are still alive.
 Some of them are in prison, some of them aren’t, and if we’re going to talk about the man himself we need to look at the women, too.
-Charlie Says is certainly based on true events, but it’s still a movie.
-If you’re looking for a little bit more in-depth information about the Manson girls outside of the scope of the film, here’s what you need to know about them.
+The portrayal of these women in Once Upon A Time In...
+Hollywood is less about them and more of a setting for Leonardo DiCaprio's character Rick Dalton, so if you’re looking for a little bit more in-depth information about the Manson girls, here’s what the main players did... and where they ended up.

 Patricia met Manson in 1967 and literally uprooted her life for him, leaving Los Angeles to head to San Francisco.
 While a part of Manson’s family, she went by the name “Katie” and was once picked up by Dennis Wilson of the Beach Boys and later turned his house into a place for Manson and his family to stay (until Wilson kicked them out).